-PARAMETER DESCRIPTION

-Number of Transactions The number of transactions started within the

-Started sample period.

-Number of Transactions The number of transactions committed within

-Committed the sample period.

-Number of Transactions The number of transactions aborted during the

-Aborted sample period.

-Number of Checkpoints The number of checkpoints that occurred within

-• the sample period.
+Parameter DESCRIPTION Number of Transactions Started The number of transactions started within the sample period.
+Number of Transactions Committed The number of transactions committed within the sample period.
+Number of Transactions Aborted The number of transactions aborted during the sample period.
+Number of Checkpoints The number of checkpoints that occurred within the sample period.

-Number of Lock The total number of locks requested during the

-Requests sample period.
+Number of Lock The total number of locks requested during the Requests sample period.
 Number of Deadlocks The number of deadlocks occurring within the Detected sample period.
 Number of Journal The number of journal blocks read from file Block Reads within the sample period.
 Number of Journal The number of journal blocks written to file Block Writes within the sample period.
 Number of Journal The number of journal records generated during Record Writes the sample period.
-Number of Journal The number events within the sample period that Forced Writes flush dirty journal buffer to disk.
+Number of Journal The number events within the sample period Forced Writes that flush dirty journal buffer to disk.
 Number of Commit The number of transactions within the sample Waits period waiting for group commit transactions.
 Number of Logical The number of page/frame read events from the Reads data buffer within the sample period.
-Number of Logical The number of page/frame write events from the Writes data buffer within the sample period.
-Number of Physical The number of page/frame read events from disk Reads within the sample period.
-Number of Physical The number of page/frame write events from disk Writes within the sample period.
+Number of Logical The number of page/frame write events from Writes the data buffer within the sample period.
+Number of Physical The number of page/frame read events from Reads disk within the sample period.
+Number of Physical The number of page/frame write events from Writes disk within the sample period.
 Number of Index Page The number of index pages split within the Splits Occurring sample period.
-Number of Data Pages The number of data pages reorganized within the Compressed sample period.
-Number of Row to Page The number of events within the sample period Lock Escalations causing escalation from row locks to page locks.
+Number of Data Pages The number of data pages reorganized within Compressed the sample period.
+Number of Row to The number of events within the sample period Page Lock Escalations causing escalation from row locks to page locks.
 Number of Page to The number of events within the sample period Table Lock Escalations causing escalation from page locks to table locks.
 Number of Failed The number of events within the sample period Events due to Lock that failed due to a lock time-out Timeout Number of Events The number of events within the sample period Waiting for Locks that were required to wait for the release of a lock on an object.
-Number of SELECT The number of SELECT statements within the Operations sample period.
-Number of INSERT The number of INSERT statements within the Operations sample period.